lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 How to launch
 ----------------
-To open Firefox, click on the Firefox icon (red/orange fox covering a blue sphere) in the Lubuntu Menu.
+To open Firefox, click on the Firefox icon (red/orange fox covering a blue sphere) in :menuselection:`Internet --> Firefox` Menu.
 You can also type and run

 .. code::